laijupjoy/Authenticate-Bank-Notes-Using-Machine-Learning/README.md

 Authenticate bank notes using machine learning, web app created with Streamlit library and deployed on Heroku.

-## A glimpse of the Loan Approval Prediction Webapp:
+## A glimpse of the Authenticate Bank Notes ML Webapp:

 ![GIF](readme_resources/banknote.gif)